Keith Jarrett: Personal life

 In a September 11, 2000 interview with Terry Gross, Jarrett revealed that chronic fatigue syndrome required him to radically overhaul his piano to have less breakaway keypress resistance in order for him to keep playing.

-Interviewed by NPR's Rachel Martin for his 70th birthday in 2015, Jarrett explained the notable involuntary vocalizations made during his performances.
-"It's potential limitlessness that I'm feeling at that moment.
-If you think about it, it's often in a space between phrases, [when I'm thinking,] "How did I get to this point where I feel so full?"
-And if you felt full of some sort of emotion you would have to make a sound.
-So that's actually what it is — with the trio, without the trio, solo.
-Luckily for me, I don't do it with classical music," he said.

-Jarrett suffered two major strokes in February and May 2018.
+Jarrett suffered two strokes in February and May 2018.
 After the second, he was paralyzed and spent nearly two years in a rehabilitation facility.
 Although he has regained a limited ability to walk with a cane and can play piano with his right hand, he remains partly paralyzed on his left side and is not expected to perform again.
 "I don't know what my future is supposed to be.
 I don't feel right now like I'm a pianist", Jarrett told The New York Times in October 2020.

-In February 2023, the YouTuber, musician and educator Rick Beato released on his YouTube channel an extensive interview video with Jarrett, made at Jarrett's home and home studio.
-Still unable to use his left hand, Jarrett played for Beato with his right hand alone, saying he was able to practise in this way about twice a month.
-Additionally, his reactions were filmed in real time while Beato played him the recording of one of his virtuosic performances from decades earlier, which he had not previously heard.
-Showing deep concentration and enjoyment throughout, and smiling afterwards, Jarrett remarked "I think I had more hands [then]...I only had one more though".